 Big moment: putting walls and floors and all together ... after TWO MONTHS of sanding and fitting and changing my mind about using the original woodwork (I went with milled trims I cut to smaller window sizes).
 This was 7 January 2019 ...
 Projects take a long time when you need to pause and order new/different supplies.

 My tiny projects took over lots and lots of space.
 Greg is very patient.

-So then I took over the kitchen because we have high counters and they put the house at the perfect level for things like attaching dormers.
+So then I occupied the kitchen because we have high counters and they put the house at the perfect level for things like attaching dormers.
 This was not quick.
 I ended up using both tacky glue and a hot glue gun--the hot glue was almost like basting, another way of holding the pieces together while the "main" glue dried.